timdiels/chicken_turtle_project/README.md

 complex work such as migrating data to a new database structure, include a Python script and call it from the shell script after having made the venv.

+When making dependency in requirements.in editable (e.g. -e path/to/setup_dir),
+leave the original dependency as a comment so you remember the previous version constraint when you change it back at release (though you likely need to require the version with the changes you made)

 ## Old notes (TODO rm)
 - venv_create.sh: create a virtual environment corresponding to setup.py.
 If requirements.txt exists, that list of packages will be installed.
 If